 I’m best known for being a founding employee and Principal Engineer at Slack, which I left in 2023 after eleven great years.

-Right now I’m writing Building Slack with my friend Ali Rayl.
+Now I’m writing Building Slack with my friend Ali Rayl.
 Stories of building Slack — the company, the product, the business, and the culture — told by two employees who were around for the entire journey.
+I was recently interviewed about this on It Shipped That Way.

 How big technical changes happen at Slack